Xilinx/inference-server/main/_sources/example_resnet50_cpp.rst.txt

 Create the client object
 ------------------------

-The ``proteus::Client`` base class defines how to communicate with the server over the supported protocols.
+The ``amdinfer::Client`` base class defines how to communicate with the server over the supported protocols.
 This client protocol is based on KServe's API.
 Each protocol inherits from this class and implements its methods.
 Some examples of clients that you can create: